-- reliance on the third party for regulatory, compliance, and quality assurance; - the possible breach of the manufacturing agreement by the third party; - if the third party ceased its operations for any reason; - · our relative importance as a customer to the third party and whether the third party subordinates our needs to its other customers; - the possible misappropriation of our proprietary information, including our trade secrets and know how; and - the possible termination or nonrenewal of the agreement by the third party, including sole source suppliers, at a time that is costly or inconvenient for us.
+- reliance on the third party for regulatory, compliance, and quality assurance; - the possible breach of the manufacturing agreement by the third party; - if the third party ceased its operations for any reason; - our relative importance as a customer to the third party and whether the third party subordinates our needs to its other customers; - the possible misappropriation of our proprietary information, including our trade secrets and know how; and - the possible termination or nonrenewal of the agreement by the third party, including sole source suppliers, at a time that is costly or inconvenient for us.

-We have only limited supply arrangements in place with respect to our drug candidates and sole source supplier arrangements for our commercial supply of drug substance, and finished drug product for ripretinib.
+We have only limited supply arrangements in place with respect to our drug candidates and sole source supplier arrangements for our commercial supply of drug substance, and finished drug product for QINLOCK.
 We acquire many key materials on a purchase order basis.
-As a result, other than our commercial supply arrangements for our drug substance and finished drug product for ripretinib, we do not have long term supply arrangements with respect to our drug candidates and other materials.
+As a result, while we have commercial supply arrangements for our drug substance and finished drug product for QINLOCK, we do not have long term supply arrangements with respect to our drug candidates and other materials.
 We do not currently have arrangements in place for redundant supply or a second source for drug substance or drug product.
-If we obtain marketing approval for ripretinib, we will rely on our sole source suppliers to manufacture all of our drug substance and finished drug product for commercialization unless and until we add additional sources.
-If we obtain marketing approval for any of our other drug candidates, we will need to establish an agreement for commercial manufacture with a third party.
-Any performance failure on the part of our existing or future manufacturers could delay clinical development, marketing approval, or commercial supply of ripretinib, if approved.
+We rely on our sole source suppliers to manufacture all of our drug substance and finished drug product for commercialization of QINLOCK unless and until we add additional sources.
+If we obtain marketing approval for any of our drug candidates, we will need to establish an agreement for commercial manufacture with a third party.
+Any performance failure on the part of our existing or future manufacturers could delay clinical development, marketing approval, or commercial supply, including with respect to QINLOCK.
 If our current sole source suppliers cannot perform as agreed, or if such contract manufacturers choose to terminate their agreements with us, we would be required to replace such manufacturers.
 We may incur added costs, delays, and difficulties in identifying and qualifying any such replacement manufacturer or in reaching an agreement with any such alternative manufacturers.

-We depend on the proprietary technology of our third-party manufacturers for certain of our drug candidates, including ripretinib.
-If any supplier facility does not pass a pre-approval inspection by the FDA or if the FDA finds significant deficiencies at any such facility as part of any NDA approval process for ripretinib, we will not be able to commercialize this drug candidate until the third-party manufacturer comes into compliance or we secure an agreement for another facility, which is determined to be adequate by the FDA.
-If the FDA requires changes to our manufacturing process or the conditions, processes, or other matters at any supplier facility as part of its response to any NDA we may submit for ripretinib, it will delay our approval.
+We depend on the proprietary technology of our third-party manufacturers for certain of our drug and drug candidates, including QINLOCK.
+If any supplier facility does not pass a pre-approval inspection by the FDA or if the FDA finds significant deficiencies at any such facility as part of any NDA approval process for any drug candidate, we will not be able to commercialize this drug candidate until the third-party manufacturer comes into compliance or we secure an agreement for another facility, which is determined to be adequate by the FDA.
+If the FDA requires changes to our manufacturing process or the conditions, processes, or other matters at any supplier facility as part of its response to any NDA we may submit for a drug candidate, it will delay our approval.
 We have limited control over our third-party manufacturer's ability to make changes or respond to address any FDA concerns.
-The facility that our supplier of ripretinib will initially use to manufacture commercial supply of our drug candidate, if approved, has limited experience manufacturing commercial finished drug product.
+The facility that our supplier of QINLOCK will initially use to manufacture commercial supply has limited experience manufacturing commercial finished drug product.

-For our other potential drug products, if we are not able to negotiate commercial supply terms with any such third-party manufacturers, we may be unable to commercialize our products if they were to be approved, and our business and financial condition would be materially harmed.
+For our other potential products, if we are not able to negotiate commercial supply terms with any such third-party manufacturers, we may be unable to commercialize our products if they were to be approved, and our business and financial condition would be materially harmed.
 If we are forced to accept unfavorable terms for our relationships with any such third-party manufacturer, our business and financial condition would be materially harmed.